Submodular risk measures: Four classes of convex risk measures

 Since loss functions $\ell$ can be converted into utility functions $u$ via $\ell(x)=-u(-x)$, we can verify where $A$ is the Arrow--Pratt coefficient of absolute risk aversion (AP coefficient).
 Therefore, the condition in Theorem~\ref{thm:linear-iff} can be seen as a structural restriction on the AP coefficient compatible with submodularity.
 To interpret the sufficient condition \eqref{eq:suff}, it means that the AP coefficient does not change much across different wealth levels.
 Recall that the exponential utility has a constant AP coefficient, and it satisfies \eqref{eq:suff}.
 Indeed, the shortfall risk with an exponential utility, with the corresponding loss function given by

 also belongs to the class of CE studied in Section \ref{sec:CE}, and we know it is submodular from Proposition \ref{prop:CE}; it also follows from Theorem \ref{thm:linear-iff}.
-In the example below, we see that \eqref{eq:LD} allows for larger classes of shortfall risk measures.
+In the example below, we see that \eqref{eq:LD} allows for a larger class of shortfall risk measures.

 \begin{example} Let $\ell(x)=e^{2x}+e^{x}-2$.
 Then

 and we can see that $R$ lies strictly between $1$ and $2$.
 Therefore, \eqref{eq:suff} holds, and the corresponding shortfall risk measure $\rho_\ell$ is submodular. \end{example}